Ercall Wood Academy

 Ercall Wood Academy is a co-educational secondary school located in Wellington in the English county of Shropshire.

 It is an academy converter and is a member of the Learning Community Trust.
 The school was formerly called Ercall Wood Technology College but changed its name when it joined the trust in June 2018.

+The school is rated "Requires Improvement" by an Ofsted Inspection in 2022.

+The headteacher is Mr Nicholas Murphy who has been in the role since September 2023, having previously been Deputy Head at Hadley Learning Community.